 Fall Senior Seminar Schedule and Deadlines

 Your regular attendance at senior seminar discussions and workshops is expected.
-Meetings will be held on Thursdays from 11:00 AM – 12:15 PM in ESTE 2131.
-The site we will use for senior thesis is the following: UBER MOBI Senior Thesis PO FA2025 & SP2026.
-Please do not use the individual MOBI194 or MOBI191 sections, for example: PO MOBI 194A.9 where the #9 is a particular section that indicates the professor that is your thesis advisor.
-You may see these sites but we will not be using them.
+Meetings will be held on Thursdays from 11:00 a.m. – 12:15 p.m.
+The Canvas site UBER MOBI Senior Thesis PO FA2026 & SP2027 will be used for the senior thesis.
+Please do not use the individual MOBI194 or MOBI191 sections (for example, PO MOBI 194A.9 where the #9 is a particular section that indicates the professor that is your thesis advisor).
+You may see these sites in Canvas, but do not use them.
+Below are examples of workshop topics covered in our class time meetings and various deadlines for your senior exercise.

-We will discuss class outline, goals, requirements, and deadlines, and other important business.
+We will discuss class outline, goals, requirements, deadlines, and other important business.
 Students will share with classmates their preliminary project interests.
-11 AM, ESTE 2131.
-Students need to start working on Unit 1 (found on the research and planning section of our Canvas site).

-Week 3 Workshop: How to do an Oral Presentation and Research Note Taking Strategies (Thursday, September 11)
+Week 3 Workshop: How to Make an Oral Presentation and Research Note Taking Strategies

 Week 4 Workshop 2: Searching the Literature and Citation Management (TBD)